myersm0/werkverzeichnis/README.md

   ]
 }
 ```

+(The actual definition is more complex, to allow for records like "BWV Anh.
+III 135".)

 ## Data generation
 This dataset is compiled using AI large language models (LLMs) to process and structure information from public sources (catalogs, Wikipedia, musicological references).
 Manual curation at this scale would be an enormous undertaking — LLMs make it feasible.